mdolab/pygeo/doc/advanced_ffd.rst

 - New reference axis projection points are computed based on the changes to the reference axis control points done by the callback functions.
 - Rotations are applied to the point sets and FFD control points using the reference axis projections as the pivot point.
 - Depending on the choice of ``rotType`` when ``addRefAxis`` is invoked, the ``rot_x``, ``rot_y``, and ``rot_z`` transformations may be applied in arbitrary order.
 The default is z, x, y.
-- ``scale_x``, ``scale_y``, and ``scale_z`` are applied based on the vector from each point to its ref axis projection.
-Points on the ref axis will not change at all under either rotation or scale.
+- ``scale_x``, ``scale_y``, and ``scale_z`` are applied based on the vector from each point to its reference axis projection.
+Points on the reference axis will not change at all under either rotation or scale.
-- A separate ``scale`` parameter is applied which stretches all points isotropically based on their distance and direction from the ref axis projected point.
+- A separate ``scale`` parameter is applied which stretches all points isotropically based on their distance and direction from the reference axis projected point.
 - Last of all, local FFD perturbations are applied.
 For ``addGeoDVLocal``, the perturbations are applied in the cartesian frame.
 For ``addGeoDVSectionLocal`` the perturbations are applied relative to the untwisted FFD section cuts.

 -------